LeonardosGitHub/agility2018_iControl_LX_Lab/docs/_build/html/_sources/class1/module6/lab2.rst.txt

 Task 1 - Run playbook from the Ubuntu host
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
-On your ubuntu host you should be at a prompt that looks like this:
+On your Xubuntu host you should be at a prompt that looks like this:

    ``external_user@xubuntu-vm:~/f5-ansible$``